July 02, 2008 [updated]

 MeSH headings that include stand-alone numbers or letters.

 For example, the search, protein c is now translated as: "protein c"[MeSH Terms] OR "protein c"[All Fields].
-See PubMed Help for more examples.
+See [link removed] PubMed Help for more examples.

 [End of added section.]